 Tip #3: Enjoy this age of exploration!

-Keep it simple!
-My son (who is now preschool age) loved to roll around in front of a mirror when he was six months old.
-Now my daughter loves to army crawl after her brother and cousin while they stack soft blocks.
+- Keep it simple!
+My son loved to roll around in front of a mirror when he was six months old.
+Now my daughter loved to army crawl after her brother and cousin while they stack soft blocks.
 They build a tower, she knocks it down.
 The giggles are contagious!

 - 7:30 AM: Wake, Nurse/Bottle, Breakfast Solids

-- 8:30 AM: Playtime (I use this time to do homeschool preschool activities with my son and nephew.
+- 8:30 AM: Playtime (I use this time to do activities with my son and nephew.
 The baby plays at the table or on the floor with us.)

 - 9:30 AM: Nap #1 (This nap is usually about one hour.
 I head outside with the big kids once the baby is asleep.)